Willy Wonka & the Chocolate Factory: Casting

 Actors were auditioned for the role of Willy Wonka in a suite at the Plaza Hotel in New York and by the end of the week Wilder had walked in.
-It was then Stuart and producer David L. Wolper realised that they could stop looking.
-Wolper remarked, "The role fit him tighter than one of Jacques Cousteau’s wetsuits."
+It was then Stuart and producer Wolper realised that they could stop looking.
+Wolper remarked, "The role fit him tighter than one of Jacques Cousteau's wetsuits."
 Stuart was captivated by Wilder's "humor in his eyes" and said, "His inflection was perfect.
 He had the sardonic, demonic edge that we were looking for."
-Wolper tried to suppress Stuart's eagerness for the actor as he wanted to negotiate the salary.
-Regardless, the director ran out into the hall as Wilder was leaving and offered him the part of Wonka.
+Wolper tried to suppress Stuart's eagerness for Wilder as he wanted to negotiate the salary.
+Regardless, Stuart ran out into the hall as Wilder was leaving and offered him the part of Wonka.